Skip to Content

 Asbestos Ductwork Connectors History at a Glance

-• Other Names: Canvas duct connectors, duct adhesive, duct blankets, duct sealer, duct tape, ductwork tape, duct wrap, fabric duct connector, flexible duct connectors, paper duct insulation, tape duct connector
+• Other Names: Canvas duct connectors, duct adhesive, duct blankets, duct dampeners, duct sealer, duct tape, duct wrap, ductwork tape, fabric duct connector, flexible duct connectors, paper duct insulation, tape duct connector, vinyl or rubber-coated connectors

 • Places Used: HVAC systems